dwinurkolis29/chickin-flutter-app/README.md

 - **Cage Management**: Manage cage meta (type, capacity, address).
 - **User Profile**: Store and retrieve farmer profile data.
 - **Offline-first**: Persist critical state with Hive boxes.

+## User Stories

+- **[Authentication - Login/Signup]**
+  - As a broiler farmer, I want to sign up and log in with email/password so that I can securely access my farm data.
+  - Acceptance:
+    - Sign up, login, logout flows work.
+    - Invalid credentials show error.
+    - Persist session until logout.

+- **[Recording - Daily Metrics Entry]**
+  - As a farmer, I want to record daily metrics (weight, feed intake, mortality) per period so that I can track flock performance.
+  - Acceptance:
+    - Create/read/update/delete daily entries.
+    - Validation on numeric fields and dates.
+    - Entries tied to selected period and user.

+- **[FCR - Automatic Calculation]**
+  - As a farmer, I want the app to automatically calculate FCR from my data so that I can quickly assess feed efficiency.
+  - Acceptance:
+    - FCR updates when feed/weight/mortality changes.
+    - Displays FCR per day and cumulative per period.
+    - Handles missing data with clear warnings.

+- **[Dashboard - Trends & Charts]**
+  - As a farmer, I want to see trend charts (weight growth, feed consumption, FCR) so that I can spot issues early.
+  - Acceptance:
+    - Charts render from recorded data using fl_chart.
+    - Range filter (period, last 7/14/30 days).
+    - Empty state when no data.

+- **[Reminders - Scheduled Tasks]**
+  - As a farmer, I want reminders for critical tasks (feeding, weighing, medication) so that I don’t miss schedules.
+  - Acceptance:
+    - Create/read/delete reminders.
+    - Local notifications fire at scheduled time with timezone support.
+    - Tapping notification opens the app.

+- **[Cage Management]**
+  - As a farmer, I want to manage cage metadata (type, capacity, address) so that records are tied to proper facilities.
+  - Acceptance:
+    - View/edit cage profile.
+    - Validation on capacity (positive integer).
+    - Data stored per user.

+- **[User Profile]**
+  - As a farmer, I want to manage my profile (username, phone, address) so that my account stays up to date.
+  - Acceptance:
+    - View/edit profile fields.
+    - Changes persist and reflect immediately.
+    - Basic validation on phone and address.

+- **[Offline-first - Local Persistence]**
+  - As a farmer, I want critical data to be available offline so that I can record in areas with poor connectivity.
+  - Acceptance:
+    - Entries saved locally (Hive) when offline.
+    - Auto-sync to Firestore when online.
+    - Conflict resolution favors latest change with clear rules.

+- **[Security & Data Integrity]**
+  - As a farmer, I want my data to be stored securely and scoped to my account so that only I can view and edit it.
+  - Acceptance:
+    - Firestore security rules restrict data to authenticated user email.
+    - No cross-user access.
+    - Sensitive operations require authenticated session.

 ## Tech Stack